Gridlock over: Virginia lawmakers approve Medicaid expansion

-RICHMOND, Va. — The Republican-controlled Virginia General Assembly gave final approval Wednesday evening to a state budget expanding Medicaid coverage to the state's poor, acting swiftly after the Senate broke years of partisan gridlock on the issue.
+RICHMOND, Va. — Virginia's governor is set to sign legislation in coming days expanding Medicaid after the state's Republican-controlled General Assembly ignored warnings from the White House against expanding the health care program for the poor.

-The House of Delegates voted Wednesday only about an hour after the state Senate voted in favor of expansion.
-Several Republicans in both chambers joined with Democrats to support Medicaid expansion.
+The state Senate voted Wednesday in favor of a state budget that expands Medicaid.
+The House, which had had previously endorsed expansion, gave its final approval shortly afterward.
+Several Republicans in both chambers joined with Democrats to approve the measure.

-The House had previously endorsed expansion, while the Senate had held out in opposition until Wednesday.
+Ironically, Republican lawmakers said it was the Trump administration's embrace of work requirements for low-income people on Medicaid that help get the measured passed after years of partisan battle.

-Democratic Gov. Ralph Northam is expected to sign the budget in coming days that continues the plan.
-Expanding Medicaid was a key provision of then-President Barack Obama's health care overhaul, and a tally from the Kaiser Family Foundation shows Virginia will become the 33rd state to approve Medicaid expansion.
+Expanding Medicaid was a key provision of then-President Barack Obama's health care overhaul, which President Donald Trump has vigorously sought to negate.
+White House officials, including budget director Mick Mulvaney, have urged Virginia lawmakers this year not to expand Medicaid.
+Trump's recent budget proposal calls for repealing Medicaid expansion and Mulvaney said the administration is "committed to addressing the unsustainable growth" of the program.

 Senate passage came by a 23-17 vote with four Republicans joining Democrats for passage.
 The House quickly followed about an hour later with a lopsided 67-31 final endorsement.